-Each student writes a short paragraph in which the adult intervenes to shift this play to co-opted play.
+Now write a short paragraph in which the adult intervenes to shift this play to co-opted play.

-Each student passes his/her paper to another person.
-On the paper each student receives, they are to write another short paragraph in which the adult intervenes to shift the play to guided play.
+Pass your paper to another person.
+On the paper you receive, write another short paragraph in which the adult intervenes again to shift the play to guided play.

-Each student passes his/her paper to yet another person.
-On the paper s/he receives, they are to write another short paragraph in which the adult intervenes to shift the play to playful instruction.
+Pass this paper to yet another person.
+On the paper you receive, write another short paragraph in which the adult intervenes a third time to shift the play to playful instruction.
 The activity must be planned to meet either the 0 - 4 years South African NCF outcomes:

-- ELDA 1 WELL-BEING.
-Aim 4: Children are physically strong and show interest and abilities in physical activities - ELDA 4: MATHEMATICS.
-Aim: Children explore shape, space and measurement. - Or the Grade 2 CAPS Mathematics - Content area Space and Shape: Topic 3.1 Position, orientation and views - Content area Measurement: Topic 4.2 Length(informal measuring)
+- ♦ ELDA 1 WELL-BEING.
+Aim 4: Children are physically strong and show interest and abilities in physical activities - ♦ ELDA 4: MATHEMATICS.
+Aim: Children explore shape, space and measurement.

+Or the Grade 2 CAPS Mathematics

+- Content area Space and Shape: Topic 3.1 Position, orientation and views - Content area Measurement: Topic 4.2 Length (informal measuring)

-Each student passes his/her paper back to the original writer.
+Pass your paper back to the original writer.

-Each student reads his/her original paper with the additions made by other writers.
+Read your original paper with the additions made by other writers.

-Students write brief notes on whether they agree with the changes made by other students on the following:
+Write brief notes on whether you agree with the changes made by other students on the following:

-- Is the adult intervention appropriate in terms of its potential impact on the nature of the play? - Does it meet the 0 4 years South African NCF outcomes/ Grade 2 CAPS skills? - If so, justify your answer, if not, suggest ways that the play activity can be adapted to meet the outcomes while maintaining its playful nature.
+- ♦ Is the adult intervention appropriate in terms of its potential impact on the nature of the play? - ◆ Does it meet the 0 4 years South African NCF outcomes/ Grade 2 CAPS mathematics skills? - If so, justify your answer, if not, suggest ways that the play activity can be adapted to meet the outcomes while maintaining its playful nature.